commercelayer/commercelayer-docs-resources/checkout_com_gateways/list.md

 ---
-description: How to fetch a collection of checkout com gateways via API
+description: How to fetch a collection of checkout.com gateways via API
 ---

-# List all checkout com gateways
+# List all checkout.com gateways

-To <a href="https://docs.commercelayer.io/developers/fetching-resources" target="_blank">fetch</a> a collection of checkout com gateways, send a `GET` request to the `/api/checkout_com_gateways` endpoint.
+To <a href="https://docs.commercelayer.io/developers/fetching-resources" target="_blank">fetch</a> a collection of checkout.com gateways, send a `GET` request to the `/api/checkout_com_gateways` endpoint.

 ## Request